Collective Noun

 When to Use Collective Noun?

-5. Collective Noun
+Collective Noun Examples

 Mistakes with Collective Noun

 1. Students often use plural forms with collective noun.
 Collective noun are always in singular form.
-For example: if you write 'A bushels of apples.' it will be wrong.
+For example, If you write 'A bushels of apples.' it will be wrong.
 The right way to write is 'A bushel of apples.'

 2. Students often use incorrect collective nouns.
 For using right collective nouns, it is important to know when to use which word.
-For example: Some students write 'A herd of chips." when the correct sentence is 'A pack of chips.'
+For example, Some students write 'A herd of chips." when the correct sentence is 'A pack of chips.'

-3. Collective Noun
+3. Other Collective Noun Examples

 How to Identify Collective Noun in a Sentence?